DavidRobertQuinn/indeedScraper/README.md

 # indeedScraper
-Script that check indeed.com for data positions in a particular location
+Script that checks indeed.com daily for data positions in a particular location.